chr0nikler/chr0nikler.github.io/_posts/2023-10-22-How-I-Recovered-From-Debilitating-Jumpers-Knee.md

 A big component of this stage is understanding that pain requires context to be a useful metric for progress.
 In Jumper's Knee, pain that settles down after 24 hours after activity indicates proper dosing.
 If you feel more pain during or after the exercise or later in the day, that doesn't mean the exercise wasn't right.
 Most research suggests keeping pain during exercise to a 3/10 during rehab.
 However, my experience required doing exercises in zero pain.
 If I had pain during the exercise, I had more pain the next day.
 This could be due to how easily provoked my tendon was.
 Down the road my condition improved, but I stuck to the no pain guideline to avoid a relapse, even if it meant slightly less optimal loading.
 While your experience with pain during or right after exercise may need fiddling with, pain 24 hours later is still the golden rule of this stage of rehab.

-At then end of each of Jake Tuura's videos, Jake says, "Try it, see if it works for you."
-I cannot stress how important this one sentence is, and I feel too many gloss over it.
+At the end of each of Jake Tuura's videos, Jake says, "Try it, see if it works for you."
+I cannot stress how important this one sentence is; I feel too many people gloss over it.
 There are many variables you can play with like exercise selection, load, range of motion, and volume.
 Don't lose faith because one combination of those doesn't work.

 On that note, I tried all the recommendations.
 None of them made me feel "good."
 This was again, discouraging.
 After all, Jake Tuura touts the Leg Extension as the gold standard of patellar tendon rehab.
 So I took a look at all my options, and landed on this machine: